 Cons:

-Most people who undergo chemical peels suffer no serious side effects.
-Mild chemical peels are safe if you have sensitive skin.
-Deep chemical peels, on the other hand, are not safe for sensitive skin.
-For those looking to brighten their complexion, even their skin tone, diminish scars, and reduce certain signs of aging, chemical peels are an effective, non-surgical treatment.
-Be sure to only receive treatment from a licensed practitioner.
-Brands such as Filorga or Ellanse are commonly used, as they offer peels for specific skin types.
+Most of the people who have already done so or are deciding to undergo chemical peel treatments suffer no serious side-effects.
+Mild chemical peels are a safe option to consider if you have sensitive skin.
+Deeper layer chemical peels, on the other hand, are not safe for use on sensitive skin.
+For anyone looking to brighten their dermal complexion, even out the skin tone, diminish the visibility of scars, or even simply reduce certain signs of aging, chemical peels are an effective, non-surgical option.
+Following the same procedure with any more intensive/invasive cosmetic treatment, be certain you are receiving treatment from a licensed practitioner.
+Brands producing these types of peel solutions, such as Filorga or Ellanse, are commonly considered, as they offer several peels, catered towards more specific skin types.